SomilBakshi23/rtsp-overlay-app/README.md

 This project is a web-based application that plays a live video stream using **HLS (HTTP Live Streaming)** and allows users to add **text and image overlays** on top of the video.
 These overlays can be freely **dragged, resized, updated, and removed** in real time.

-The main goal of the project was to simulate how live streaming tools (like OBS or broadcast software) handle on-screen overlays, while keeping the system lightweight and easy to understand.
+The main goal of the project was to simulate how live streaming tools (such as OBS or broadcast software) handle on-screen overlays, while keeping the system lightweight, understandable, and easy to extend.

 The application uses **React for the frontend**, **Flask for the backend**, and **MongoDB** for storing overlay data.